ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 When used to handle errors with catch statements, it requires some time to get used the latter style.
 The key idea is avoiding or deferring from directly looking into option values.
 Instead, pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
-Erik Meijer calls that following the happy path.
+Erik Meijer call that style: “following the happy path”.
 Visually, it also resembles the “early return“ pattern often found in C.

 One of the limitations of the option type is it doesn't record the reason which prevented having a return value. `None` is silent, it doesn't say anything about